dafny-lang/dafny/docs/DafnyRef/Types.md

   assert i >= 0; // possibly false, arbitrary ints may be negative }
 ```
+With the default behavior of definite assignment, `n` and `i` need to be initialized
+to an explicit value of their type or to an arbitrary value using, for example,
+`var n: nat := *;`.

 For some types (known as _auto-init types_), the compiler can choose an
 initial value, but for others it does not.
 Variables and fields whose type the compiler does not auto-initialize
 are subject to _definite-assignment_ rules.
 These ensure that the program
 explicitly assigns a value to a variable before it is used.
-For more details see [Section 12.6](#sec-definite-assignment) and the `--strict-definite-assignment` command-line option.
+For more details see [Section 12.6](#sec-definite-assignment) and the `--relax-definite-assignment` command-line option.
 More detail on auto-initializing is in [this document](../Compilation/AutoInitialization).

 Dafny supports auto-init as a type characteristic.